sdileep/sdileep.github.io/terraform-setup-multi-environment-region/index.md

 ## Prerequisites

-An understanding of [Terraform](https://www.terraform.io/docs/configuration/index.html) and the concepts of [Modules](https://www.terraform.io/docs/modules/usage.html), [Backends](https://www.terraform.io/docs/backends/index.html), [Workspaces](https://www.terraform.io/docs/state/workspaces.html), [Remote State](https://www.terraform.io/docs/state/remote.html) & [AWS provider](https://www.terraform.io/docs/providers/aws/index.html) would be required to make sense of the content in this post:
+An understanding of [Terraform](https://www.terraform.io/docs/configuration/index.html) and the concepts of [modules](https://www.terraform.io/docs/modules/usage.html), [backends](https://www.terraform.io/docs/backends/index.html), [workspaces](https://www.terraform.io/docs/state/workspaces.html), [remote state](https://www.terraform.io/docs/state/remote.html) & [AWS provider](https://www.terraform.io/docs/providers/aws/index.html) would be required to make sense of the content in this post:

 The following tools would be required to experiment with the provided sample code :